tdavislab/VIS-DSMT/README.md

 https://vis-dsmt.herokuapp.com/

 It runs on most modern web browsers.
-We suggest you use Google Chrome.
+We suggest you use Google Chro

 ## Installation
 ```bash